 - Freshly coriander leaves to garnish

 - Cook the rajma/kidney beans in a pressure cooker or in a large saucepan till they are soft but still have a bite in them.
-It would take about 18 to 20 whistles on medium-low flame is cooking in a pressure cooker.
+If using pressure cooker, then pressure cook the kidney beans with about 4 cups of water & 1 teaspoon of salt on high flame until 5 whistles.
+Then lower the flame to minimum, let it cook for another 15 minutes and shut the flame off after that.
 You can also use canned kidney beans which are precooked and completely skip this step.

 - Heat the oil in a wok or skillet.
 Tip in the dry red chili, green and black cardamoms, cloves and cinnamon stick and sauté for a minute till the oil becomes fragrant.